By Gérard Lebel, C.Ss.R.

 One day, the son Rene wanted to leave the island and live on the mainland.
 On the 17 March 1693, Frantenac conceded in front of him a league of land abreast with two deep behind the fief of Lespinay, at the South River, This concession was ratified in April 1694.

 Rene abandoned this project of colonization.
 For the 10 July 1694, the Sieur de la Cordonnière proposed to Rene to exchange the land he owned on the Island of Orleans, for the seigneury of Rimouski, including the island of St. Barnabas, with all the rights, privileges and obligations mentioned in the act of the first concession.
-The 'sthe lordship of Remousquy, in other words, St. Barnabas, on the St. Lawrence River, on the southern coast, containing two rivers on the river on two lieges of depth. was considerable, but perhaps not yet satisfactory for the appetite of this gathering of land.
+The 'sthe lordship of Remousquy, in other words, St. Barnabas, on the St. Lawrence River, on the south coast, containing two rivers on the river on two lieges of depth. was considerable, but perhaps not yet satisfactory for the appetite of this gathering of land.

 René made times and tribute for his fief from 1695.
 In July of the following year, he arrived with his wife and his 5 children in his new domain.
 In 1703, he enlarged it from the stronghold of Pachot to the Métis River, by a bargain made with Charlotte-Francoise Juchereau, for the sum of 300 livres.
-The buyer paid cash in fish oil: 60 pounds.
-The remaining 240 pounds were paid through Pierre Raymond, a Quebec merchant, the following year.
+The purchaser paid cash in fish oil: 60 pounds.
+The remaining 240 pounds were paid through Pierre Raymond, a Quebec dealer, the following year.
 René's close neighbor was the lord Jean Riou of Trois-Pistoles.
 Apart from Pierre St-Laurent, Pierre Gosselin, and relatives, few people came to join him.
 He built for his family a half-timbered house of 50 feet on 20, near the Rimouski River, in the Brulé; a barn for his cattle.
 Later, he built a small sawmill.
 In 1712, a chapel made its appearance in Rimouski, the first, thanks to the liberality of Lepage.

 The Lord had 16 children.
 He instructed Louis, who became parish priest and lord of Terrebonne, Geneviève appears in the list of students of the Ursulines of Quebec, Joseph died young student at the seminary of Quebec.
 Four girls will become religious: 2 Hospitallers, 1 Ursuline and 1 from the Congrégation Notre-Dame de Montréal.